 The camera also doubles up for everyday use for those only using one camera who have a predominant interest in the night sky (albeit with a few notable minor color casts here and there).
 However, it makes it an attractive product, being a multipurpose unit with which users can easily take daytime shots, and later venture to dark sky sites to really put the Canon EOS Ra through its paces.

-The Canon EOS Ra is a camera that has been designed specifically for astrophotographers, though it can also be used for everyday photography due to Canon’s in-camera white balance firmware.
+The Canon EOS Ra is a camera that has been designed specifically for astrophotographers, so should be a certainty on our list of the best cameras for astrophotography.
+It can also be used for everyday photography due to Canon’s in-camera white balance firmware.